- Director National Centre for Lymphangioleiomyomatosis

 Matrix metalloproteinases are proteolytic enzymes secreted by a range of cells and regulated by pro-inflammatory cytokines, growth factors, and extra cellular matrix.
 We have been studying these in airway myofibroblasts and also specific diseases including chronic obstructive pulmonary disease and LAM.

 Metalloproteinases in lung remodelling, Molecular pathology and translational studies in lymphangioleiomyomatosis, COPD, asthma and interstitial lung disease.

-Dr Debbie Clements Research Fellow: Pathogenesis of LAM, molecular biology
+Dr Debbie Clements Research Fellow: Pathogenesis of LAM

-Dr Suzanne Miller Research Fellow: Biomarkers in LAM
+Dr Suzanne Miller Senior Research Fellow: Biomarkers in LAM

-Dr Roya Babaei-Jadidi Research Fellow: Inflammatory cells and modelling in LAM
+Dr Roya Babaei-Jadidi Research Fellow: Pathogenesis of LAM

 NAVEED SU, CLEMENTS D, JACKSON DJ, PHILP C, BILLINGTON CK, SOOMRO I, REYNOLDS C, HARRISON TW, JOHNSTON SL, SHAW DE and JOHNSON SR, 2016.
 Matrix Metalloproteinase-1 Activation Contributes to Airway Smooth Muscle Growth and Asthma Severity.
 American journal of respiratory and critical care medicine.
 195(8), 1000-1009 PHILP, CJ, SIEBEKE, I, CLEMENTS, D, HABGOOD, A, JOHN, A, NAVARATNAM, V, HUBBARD, RB, JENKINS, G and JOHNSON, SR, 2017.
 Extra-cellular matrix cross-linking enhances fibroblast growth and protects against matrix proteolysis in lung fibrosis.
 American Journal of Respiratory Cell and Molecular Biology.